Tencent/omi/packages/omio/README.md

 Omio has the same grammar as omi, but there are also some differences:

 * Omio does not support slot, please use `props.children` instead like react
+* Reset.css is valid in omio, but not in omi

 ## Use in omi project